joannlap/js-bootcamp/template-repo/ecmascript.md

 ## What is Javascript?

 Javascript was introduced in 1995 as a way to add programs to webpages in a browser.
-Ever since the language has been dominated other major graphical web browsers.
+Ever since the language has been dominating other major graphical web browsers.

 ```javascript